parth-commits/conference-system/phase1/README.txt

+Phase1 | Group number: group_0112

+How to begin the system:
+You can start the system up by opening C

 Run file ConferenceDemo.java
 Every page/ would show lists of actions where the user would select by inputting the number of the choice in the terminal.
 Login/Register menu is shown upon starting the program.